opennox/docs/content/opennox/features.ko.md

 OpenNox also works natively on [Linux]({{% relref "opennox/install/linux" %}}), including [Steam Deck]({{% relref "opennox/install/deck" %}}).

 OpenNox doesn't provide Nox assets.
-You must own and install vanilla Nox in order to run it.
+You must own a copy of the original game and have it installed in order to run it.
 OpenNox will attempt to find Nox installation automatically.

-OpenNox is able to connect to regular Nox servers, as well as Nox players will be able to connect to OpenNox servers.
+OpenNox is able to connect to vanilla Nox servers, as well as vanilla Nox clients are able to connect to OpenNox servers.
 This is only true for regular version of OpenNox.
 OpenNox HD will refuse to connect with non-HD (legacy) players.

 ## Graphics

 OpenNox can load vanilla Nox content and should work on any recent Windows and Linux versions with no graphical issues.

-Additionally, OpenNox provides an OpenNox HD version, that will run in resolution up to 4K.
+Additionally, OpenNox provides an HD version, which allows using display resolutions up to 4K.
 OpenNox HD will refuse connections from non-HD/legacy version and from vanilla Nox, because fairness considerations.

 OpenNox supports custom TTF and OTF fonts to replace vanilla raster fonts.